What Is Form I-130A, Supplemental Information for a Spouse?

 There is no cost to file Form I-130A.
 However, you will have to pay for the associated Form I-130, which you will file together with Form I-130A and which has a filing fee of $535.
 You can pay via credit card or check.

-Applying for a marriage green card can be complicated, but working with a good immigration attorney can make it easier.
-If you can't afford the attorney fees and don't want to handle your green card case alone, we may be able to help.
-If you are eligible, our free web app will walk you through the process and help you prepare and file your application with the U.S. government.
+Applying for a marriage green card can be complicated, but help is available.
+If you are eligible, our free web app will walk you through the green card application process and help you prepare and file your application with the U.S. government.
+If our app isn’t a good fit, we may be able to refer you to an experienced immigration attorney to help.
 Click "Get Started" to see how we can help make your American dream come true!